casper-network/casper-node/utils/nctl/docs/commands-deploys.md

 ## Overview

-NCTL provides many commands for dispatching deploys (i.e. transactions) to the target test network.
+NCTL provides commands for dispatching deploys (i.e. transactions) to a target test network.
 The deploys may pertain to either simple token transfers, ERC-20 token smart contracts, and/or the network's Proof of Stake contract(s).

 Many of the below commands take the following arguments as default: